 Once you have the link on your browser bookmark toolbar, it is ready to use.
-Navigate to the login page of the site you wish to log in to, and then click the Web Former Filler link.
-A dialog will open on the login page with the Password Filler.
+Navigate to the login page of the site you wish to log in to or click the URL link in the secret.
+After you click the Secret Server Web Password Filler in the bookmark toolbar, a Web Password Filler dialog will open on the login page of the site.
 The Password Filler will show you available secrets that you may use to login.
-It will also permit you to create new secrets for the website.
+It will also permit you to create new secrets for the site.

 Owners and Editors of a secret can edit the mapping of secret fields to the corresponding fields on the login screen.
 The mapping process ensures that secret data is going to the correct location.
 The login button can also be mapped.
-If the login button is mapped, then the Password Filler can log you in.
-Creating the mapping is straight forward; click the edit button of the secret on the Form Filler, then click the secret fields in the Password Filler and the corresponding fields on the login form.
+If the login button is mapped, then the Web Password Filler can log you in.
+Creating the mapping is done by selecting the edit button of the secret in the dialog window, then click the secret fields in the Web Password Filler and the corresponding fields on the login form on the site page.

-It is recommended that the Web Password Filler is used with Secret Server running on HTTPS.
-Some browsers will not permit you to use the Web Password Filler on an SSL secured web site if the Password Filler is interacting with Secret Server without SSL.
+It is recommended that the Web Password Filler be used with Secret Server running on HTTPS.
+Some browsers will not permit you to use the Web Password Filler on an SSL secured web site if the Web Password Filler communicates with Secret Server without SSL.

 Note about IE:

 In IE 10 and higher, the Web Password Filler may ask users to log in even after they have already authenticated to Secret Server.
-Until a fix is available, the workaround for this is to add Secret Server to a list of managed sites in IE. To do so:
+Until a fix is available, the workaround for this is to add Secret Server to the managed sites list in IE. To do so: